Grey-Whitt/portfolio-v3/README.md

 [www.greywhitt.com](www.greywhitt.com)

 This is the third version of my portfolio featuring a fully custom front-end, back-end, and AWS S3 image hosting.
 The front-end was built in react, featuring custom styles using [styled-components](https://styled-components.com/).
-I built an express server to serve data to my front-end so I can change, add, and update all of the data and images you see without having to take the site offline.
+I built an express server to serve data from my Postgres database so I can change, add, and update all of the text and images you see without having to take the site offline.

 Checkout the [first](https://github.com/Grey-Whitt/Grey-Whitt.github.io) and [second](https://github.com/Grey-Whitt/react-portfolio) versions I build while I was in school!